LYMPHOMA & DISABILITY BENEFITS

 It isn’t easy to get Social Security benefits and the application process can be frustrating for most people.
 But, having an attorney throughout this appeal process can make all the difference.
 It is our belief that when you have a law firm with experience handling your Social Security case, the SSA makes sure they follow their own procedures.
 Additionally, when you have an attorney with legal experience, they will have access to Social Security’s decisions throughout the process.
 They can submit medical evidence that may be missing from your case and advocate on your behalf.

 There is evidence that hiring an attorney with the proper experience raises your chances of winning your SSDI and SSI benefits by 30%.
 It is also smart to hire an attorney to help you at your hearing.
 After all, you are the star witness at your hearing.
-If you hire an attorney with experience, they can prepare you to be a good witness for yourself.
-Learn more about how to prepare for your SSD hearing.
+If you hire an attorney with experience, then they can prepare you to testify at your hearing.
+Learn how to prepare for your SSD hearing.

 HIRE US FOR OUR SUCCESS RATE & EXPERIENCE

 The SSA benefits application and appeal process can be long and complicated.
 It certainly won’t be easier to deal with the SSA if you have lymphoma.
-Hire Cannon Disability Law to give you legal advice and walk you through the application process.
-In the past 30 years, we have won millions of dollars in ongoing and past due due benefits for our clients.
+Hire our law firm to give you legal advice and walk you through the application process.
+In the past 30 years, we have won millions of dollars in ongoing and past due benefits for our clients.
 We have also won over 20,000 SSDI and SSI cases for our clients.

 If you want to win benefits, then hire an attorney with the legal experience to win your case.
 You can hire us for no money down.
 This means we do not charge you any money up front to help you or for you to become our client.
 Then, you only pay us an attorney fee when you win benefits.
 If you don’t win, then you don’t pay an attorney fee.
-Read here if you want to learn more about how attorney fees work in this process.
+Learn how attorney fees work in SSD cases.
 For help, contact us.

 If you want to learn more about our lawyers and staff, then read our About Us page.
 For example, you can learn about Andria Summers, who has 21 years of experience working at our law firm.
 She has won thousands of SSDI and SSI cases.
 Also, she can also help you with your Medicare advantage plan.